 update: Sets values in a range of a spreadsheet.

-In this final example, you’re clearing data from a Google Sheet.
+In this example, you’re clearing your data from the Google Sheet you want to update with new data.

 -